Élan Chalon

-Élan Sportif Chalonnais, commonly known as Élan Chalon, is a French professional basketball club that is based in Chalon-sur-Saône, France.
-The team's main colors are red and white, and their mascot is a moose.
+Élan Sportif Chalonnais, commonly known as Élan Chalon, is a French professional basketball club based in Chalon-sur-Saône.
+The team currently plays in the LNB Élite, the highest tier of basketball in France.
+Chalon's main colors are red and white, and their mascot is a moose.
 The team's home arena is called Le Colisée, which seats 4,540 spectators.

-Founded in 1927, the club has traditionally been playing in the Pro C. In 2012, the club captured its first domestic championship by winning the Pro A Final over Le Mans.
-In 2013, Élan won its second domestic title.
+Founded in 1927, the club has traditionally been playing in the Pro C. In the 2009–10 Pro A season, the club captured its first domestic championship by winning the Final against Le Mans.
+In 2012, Élan won its second domestic title.
 The club has also been a regular in European competitions, as the team has been runners-up in three different FIBA competitions.